 All prospective foster parents in Georgia must complete the IMPACT training program.
 This consists of:

 The training equips you with the knowledge and tools to care for children who have experienced trauma.
+Families 4 Families offers training and coaching throughout the process.

 Support doesn’t end after initial approval.
 Foster parents are required to continue their education each year and are encouraged to participate in supportive services, such as: